fransfela/fransfela.github.io/_news/en-us/announcement_rucha_defense.md

 **Research Focus:** Perceptual Video Quality in Video Conferencing Systems

-Rucha's excellent work contributes to understanding how device-induced distortions affect perceived video quality in hybrid meeting scenarios—a critical area as remote collaboration continues to evolve.
+Rucha's excellent work contributes to understanding how device-induced distortions affect perceived video quality in hybrid meeting scenarios, a critical area as remote collaboration continues to evolve.

-Congratulations again, Rucha! 🎉